Georgia Slip and Fall Attorneys

 - Investigating, collecting evidence, and preparing a strategy to pursue your claim

 - Negotiating a settlement with insurance agents, who will try to fight your claim and infringe upon your right to compensation

 - Filing a lawsuit on your behalf in court if settlement negotiations break down and the insurance company is unwilling to pay the amount of compensation you deserve under the law

 - Other areas of legal support you may need under the circumstances

 Consult with a GA Slip & Fall Attorney Today

-For more information about premises liability or to schedule a free case assessment, please call (706) 354-4000 to reach the office of Blasingame, Burch, Garrard & Ashley, P.C.
+For more information about premises liability or to schedule a free case assessment, please call (706) 354-4000 or send an online message today to reach the office of Blasingame, Burch, Garrard & Ashley, P.C.